hmc-cs111-spring2023/hw-7-piconot-carson7/README.md

 ## Checklist

-- [ ] Design a new syntax for Picobot
+- [x] Design a new syntax for Picobot
-  - [ ] Describe your design in `design.md`
+  - [x] Describe your design in `design.md`
-  - [ ] Before you implement the syntax, write the "empty room" program in `example-ideal.txt`
+  - [x] Before you implement the syntax, write the "empty room" program in `example-ideal.txt`
-- [ ] Choose whether you will implement your syntax as an internal or external DSL, then complete one of the following:
+- [-] Choose whether you will implement your syntax as an internal or external DSL, then complete one of the following:
   - [ ] Implement your new syntax as an internal DSL
     - [ ] Add files, as needed, to implement your syntax